borntofrappe/game-development/01 Flappy Bird/README.md

 # 01 Flappy Bird

-The second video continues with lua and love2d to create the game Flappy Bird.
+The second video continues with Lua and LOVE2D to create the game Flappy Bird.

 ## Topics